-Title VII prohibits harassment in the workplace and provides remedies for employees who successfully claim workplace harassment or a hostile work environment.
+Title VII prohibits harassment in the workplace and provides remedies for employees who successfully claim workplace harassment or a hostile workplace environment.
 However, many workers may not know the exact requirements under the law necessary to prove unlawful workplace harassment.
-For those who feel their workplace atmosphere has become completely toxic, here are several factors to consider for proving a hostile work environment.
+For those who feel their workplace atmosphere has become completely toxic, there are several factors to consider for proving a hostile workplace environment.

 What is a hostile work environment?

 Soon after, the hostile work environment claim came to be applied outside the context of sexual harassment cases.
-Courts began to recognize that an employer could experience behaviors at work based on discriminatory conduct that had the effect of interfering with job duties or that generally created a hostile work environment.
+Courts and hostile workplace lawyers began to recognize that an employer could experience behaviors at work based on discriminatory conduct that had the effect of interfering with job duties or that generally created a hostile workplace environment.

 Thus, a hostile work environment is a form of employment discrimination involving harassment that impedes an employee’s ability to perform job duties or has the effect of creating an abusive work environment.